bagnascojhoel/clean-code-and-clean-architecture/README.md

 I'm using this repository to persist all code I create while following the course [by Rodrigo Branas about Clean Code And Clean Architecture](https://app.branas.io/public/products).

+## Environments

+The environment variable `NODE_ENV` is used to specify in which environment the application is running.

+- When testing with Jest, its value is `test`
+- When running for development, its value is `development` (default value)

 ## Running

 ### Local with actual database implementation